Meet our Supporters

 Denise A’Hearn – A wonderful way to say thank you

 Denise’s life changed dramatically in 2000, when she visited her local doctor with blurred vision and a strong pain that felt like ‘a sharp knife’ in the base of her skull.
 Denise was diagnosed with a slow bleeding aneurysm and was transferred immediately to St Vincent’s.

 The primary school teacher spent 11 days in hospital, with six months of double vision and a long time attending outpatient clinics.
 With determination Denise has recovered and created a new life.
 “While I was pleased with my recovery, I didn’t feel it would be possible to return to the class room,” Denise explains.
 “As a parting gesture to the children I taught I wanted to highlight the importance of saying thank you.”

 Denise sold her precious collection of children’s books cheaply and donated the funds to St Vincent’s.
-Later she learned of including gifts in a Will; a wonderful way to say thank you.
+Later, she learned of including a gift in her Will - a wonderful way to say thank you.

 She is pleased to be able to give back for the fantastic care she received through her stay and subsequent recovery.

 “The staff always had time to care and listen even when they were really busy, I never felt rushed.”